 Triglycerides are the main type of fat in your blood.
-Triglyceride is a general term for a type of lipid-containing three fatty acids (tri) bound to a glycerol.
-Triglycerides are used by the body as energy.
-They are also stored in fat cells.
+Triglyceride is a general term for a type of lipid containing three fatty acids (tri) bound to a glycerol.
+Most importantly, triglycerides are used by the body as energy and are stored in adipocytes (fat cells that compose adipose tissue).

 People are starting to take note of triglyceride levels as a marker of metabolic syndrome.
 The defining factors for metabolic syndrome include abdominal obesity, high blood pressure, high blood sugar, low HDL, and high triglycerides.